Sunday, September 18, 2022, noon-4 pm

 Since 2007, the Tualatin Hills Park and Recreation District (THPRD) has sponsored our local celebration of food, music, and history on the grounds of the historic JQA Young House on Cornell near 119th.

 See how the pioneers made cider with antique, hand-cranked presses, and sample the results.
 Listen to the folk, bluegrass and old-time music of Lauren Sheehan and her String Band, and enjoy a delicious local lunch.
-Find out more about Cedar Mill history and the plans for the Cedar Mill Historical Society and the historic JQA Young House.
-Browse craft booths and learn about local organizations from our Community Partners.
+Find out more about Cedar Mill history and the plans for the historic JQA Young House.
+Browse booths and learn about local organizations from our Community Partners.

 Plenty of tables are set up for you to enjoy your meal with your friends and neighbors, while you listen to the music.